 This plant’s leaves are usually green with white stripes or spots on them, which can symbolize purity and innocence—two ideas that are often associated with youth.

-A peace lily can be a powerful spiritual symbol for someone who is looking for inner peace.
+When it comes to flower meanings and symbolism, a peace lily can be a powerful spiritual symbol for someone who is looking for peace.
 They are often associated with Buddhist cultures and people who are looking to find wisdom in their lives.

 The symbolism of the peace lily can range from being an emblem of good fortune to representing someone’s ability to live in harmony with themselves and others around them.